Fun STEAM Activities to Do with Kids

 The museum’s permanent exhibits are a great way to reinforce STEM concepts.
 In Tools for Solutions, kids can learn about simple machines, create and design.
 Explore the inner workings of the body, light and energy, technology and more in the Step Up to Science exhibit.

 This 120,000 square-foot museum in Cartersville has four interactive galleries for kids to explore – Mineral, Fossil, Science in Motion and My Big Backyard – as well as a planetarium and observatory.
-Special exhibits and hands-on events like model rocket workshops, sky watches and astronomy workshops teach kids more about STEM concepts.
+Based on the animated series, Thomas Edison’s Secret Lab helps kids discover invisible forces, the science of simple machines, coding and more.
+At the Hidden Secrets exhibit, explore the world of caves and their mysterious inhabitants.

 Visit the museum’s interactive STEM exhibit, Fantastic Forces, and explore combustion, aerodynamics, plate tectonics and more.
 Activities highlight the science of rockets, tornadoes, earthquakes, liquefaction, lightning, planetary orbits, gravity, centripetal force and more.